HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 Cookies have many security protections available and whilst some of those are long standing, having been available for years, some of them are really quite new have been introduced only in the last couple of years.

 ### `Secure`
 The `Secure` flag on a cookie instructs a browser to only send the cookie over a secure (HTTPS) connection and we find a small % of sites (4.22% on desktop and 3.68% on mobile) issuing a cookie with the Secure flag set on their homepage.
 This is quick depressing considering the relative ease with which this feature can be used.
-Again the high usage of analytics and advertisement (third-party](./third-party) requests, which wish to collect data over both HTTP and HTTPS is likely skewing these numbers and it would be interesting research to see the usage on other cookies, like authentication cookies.
+Again, the high usage of analytics and advertisement (third-party](./third-party) requests, which wish to collect data over both HTTP and HTTPS is likely skewing these numbers and it would be interesting research to see the usage on other cookies, like authentication cookies.

 ### `HttpOnly`
 The `HttpOnly` flag on a cookie instructs the browser to prevent JavaScript on the page from accessing the cookie.
 Many cookies are only used by the server so are not needed by the JavaScript on the page, so restricting access to a cookie is a great protection against XSS attacks from stealing the cookie.
 We find that a much larger % of sites issuing a cookie with this flag on their homepage at 24.24% on desktop and 22.23% on mobile.